gocd/docs.go.cd/content/advanced_usage/one_click_backup.md

     See [MySQL documentation](https://dev.mysql.com/doc/refman/8.0/en/using-mysqldump.html) regarding backup and restore.

 - Configuration - Unzip the `config-dir.zip` into a temp directory.
 Copy all the files from this directory to `${SERVER_INSTALLATION_DIR}/config` directory on Windows and Mac or `/etc/go` on Linux.
 - Wrapper Configuration - Unzip the `wrapper-config-dir.zip` into a temp directory.

+  > **Note:** If you are restoring a backup onto a different GoCD version, *or* you have modified the `${SERVER_INSTALLATION_DIR}/wrapper-config/wrapper.conf` please `diff` the backed up files with the pre-installed versions for any differences.
+Newer GoCD versions can change the default properties required to start GoCD correctly and your old configuration file may not work correctly.

-Copy all the files from this directory to `${SERVER_INSTALLATION_DIR}/wrapper-config` directory.
+  After reviewing (or merging changes into a third copy), copy all the files from your temp directory to `${SERVER_INSTALLATION_DIR}/wrapper-config` directory.
 - Configuration History - Unzip the `config-repo.zip` into temp directory.
 Recursively copy all the contents from this directory to `${SERVER_INSTALLATION_DIR}/db/config.git` .
 - Make sure the ownership of all the files that are restored are the same as the user running the Go server.